“In that small cafe;

 For the convenience of subscribers, here are more Masei and/or Mattot related notes:

-A few years ago, I prepared a 42-part commentary reflecting the centuries-long Jewish journey with the text as well as the desert stages themselves.
-The 2-1/2 pages plus source notes are posted at DC Beit Midrash — click on source sheets, from left-hand column, then July 22, 2003.)
+A few years ago [as in a few years earlier than 2009], I prepared a 42-part commentary reflecting the centuries-long Jewish journey with the text as well as the desert stages themselves.
+UPDATE July 21, 2019: The 2-1/2 pages plus source notes, originally prepared for DC Beit Midrash are posted here now in PDF: Masei 5763.
+Here, for the record, is information on DC Beit Midrash.

 Another source from Ahad Ha-Am